reactjs/react.dev/beta/src/pages/apis/createRoot.md

 * **optional** `options`: A object contain options for this React root.

   * `onRecoverableError`: optional callback called when React automatically recovers from errors.
-  * `identifierPrefix`: optional prefix React uses for ids generated by `React.useId`.
+  * `identifierPrefix`: optional prefix React uses for IDs generated by [`useId`](/apis/useid).
 Useful to avoid conflicts when using multiple roots on the same page.
-Must be the same prefix used on the server.

 #### Returns {/*returns*/}

 `createRoot` returns an object with two methods: [`render`](#root-render) and [`unmount`](#root-unmount).

 #### Caveats {/*caveats*/}
-* `createRoot()` controls the contents of the container node you pass in.
-Any existing DOM elements inside are replaced when render is called.
-Later calls use React’s DOM diffing algorithm for efficient updates.
-* `createRoot()` does not modify the container node (only modifies the children of the container).
-It may be possible to insert a component to an existing DOM node without overwriting the existing children.
 * If your app is server-rendered, using `createRoot()` is not supported.
 Use [`hydrateRoot()`](/apis/react-dom/client/hydrateRoot) instead.
 * You'll likely have only one `createRoot` call in your app.
 If you use a framework, it might do this call for you.
 * When you want to render a piece of JSX in a different part of the DOM tree that isn't a child of your component (for example, a modal or a tooltip), use [`createPortal`](/apis/react-dom/createPortal) instead of `createRoot`.